foragepm/forage/docs/metadata.md

 ## Things to consider

+- etag could possibly serve as a lightweight integrity check, depending on server implementation
 - not all versions of a package will be imported but all versions will be known
 - versions shouldn't change or be removed, only new ones added